chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

     * `OpenSearchInstanceType`:
       (optional) The type of instance to use for the OpenSearch cluster.
-The default is `t2.medium.elasticsearch`, which is sufficient for a few million events per month, but may need to be increased if you're in a high-activity organization.
+The default is `t3.small.search`, which is sufficient for a few million events per month, but will need to be increased if you're in a high-activity organization.

+    * `OpenSearchStorageType`:
+      The type of storage volume.
+This defaults to `gp3`, which gives a reasonable baseline performance.
+The only reason that this is exposed as a parementer is that some instance types do not support all storage types.

     * `OpenSearchStorageSize`:
       (optional) The size of the storage volume, in gigabytes.
-The maximum size depends on the selected instance type; the default is 32.
+The maximum size depends on the selected instance type; the default is 64.

     * `AllowedIPs`:
       (optional) Used to construct a permissions policy for the OpenSearch cluster that allows